TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/OnlineTranslation.rst

 ===============================
 Online Translation with Crowdin
 ===============================

 .. tip::
-      The Crowdin Solution provide you with a well written and extended knowledge base on all issues concerning how to use the platform.
+    The Crowdin solution provide you with a well written and extended knowledge base on all issues concerning how to use the platform.
 You'll find it here: `<https://support.crowdin.com/>`__.

 Getting started
 ===============